Black Narcissus: Home media

 The Criterion Collection, an American home media distribution company, released Black Narcissus on laserdisc in the early 1990s, and issued it on DVD in 2002.
-Noel Murray, writing for The A.V.
-Club, deemed the 2002 DVD as a "crackerjack release", noting it was a direct copy of the old laserdisc.
+A commentary track by Powell with Martin Scorsese is included, the first time a director has participated in a commentary.

 In 2008, ITV, the corporate heir to the Rank Organisation's General Film Distributors, released a restored version of the film on Blu-ray in the United Kingdom.
 The Criterion Collection subsequently issued the restored version on DVD and Blu-ray on 20 July 2010.
 Network Distributing, under licence from ITV, released another Blu-ray edition in the United Kingdom in 2014.

 Historical relevance

 Black Narcissus was released only a few months before India achieved independence from Britain in August 1947.
 Film critic Dave Kehr has suggested that the final images of the film, as the sisters abandon the Himalayas and proceed down the mountain, could have been interpreted by British viewers in 1947 as "a last farewell to their fading empire"; he suggests that for the film-makers, it is not an image of defeat "but of a respectful, rational retreat from something that England never owned nor understood".
 The story in the film quite closely follows that of the book, which was published in 1939.